fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 console.log('Hello World')
 ```

-If Nano isn't familiar you can ask in the chat or google.
+If you are not familiar with Nano you can ask for help in the chat or Google.

 #### Exercise 12.4: Ubuntu 102